flycheck/flycheck/doc/manual/extending.rst

 `option`, `option-list` and `option-flag` forms in the :checkprop:`:command` of a syntax checker definition:

-.. el:function:: flycheck-option-int value
+.. function:: flycheck-option-int value

    Like the built-in `number-to-string`, but returns `nil` when `value` is `nil`.

-.. el:function:: flycheck-option-comma-separated-list value &optional separator filter
+.. function:: flycheck-option-comma-separated-list value &optional separator filter

    Convert `value` into a list separated by `separator`.  `filter` is an optional function to apply to each item in `value` first.